HardwareTeams/standard-driver-project/README.md

 # The Standard Driver Project

-The Standard Driver Project is an open-source project to standardize how peripheral IC drivers are written and create drivers for a majority of popular peripherals used in embedded systems.
+The Standard Driver Project is an open-source project to standardize how peripheral integrated circuit drivers are written and create drivers for a majority of popular peripherals used in embedded systems.

+## The Goal

-The goal is to create the largest repository of standalone drivers for embedded system development.
+Create the largest repository of standalone drivers for embedded system development.